-From the UK’s first dedicated LGBTQ+ museum to the former home of an iconic gay rights activist, these places are helping to preserve and celebrate important stories for future generations.
+From the UK’s first dedicated LGBTQ+ museum to the former home of an iconic gay rights activist, these places are preserving and celebrating important stories for future generations.

-Whether you’re keen to see work by contemporary artists or learn about key milestones and figures in LGBTQ+ history, these places have something for everyone to explore during LGBT+ History Month and year-round.
+Whether you’re keen to see work by contemporary artists or learn about key milestones and figures in LGBTQ+ history, these places have something for everyone to explore during Pride Month and year-round.

 See specially curated collections, embark on tours of intriguing art and objects, and discover places rooted in LGBTQ+ history with our pick of great places to visit with a National Art Pass.